oliverpople/bank/README.md

 I'm still not sure what the best data structure for transactions are.
 My initial approach will be to create credit / debit hash objects that contain the amount and transaction date.

+## TO DO's

+- Change the 'raises error' tests in banker_spec.rb to test for errors raised rather than returning a string.
+Currently, I am not clear on syntax needed to 'raise an error' in ruby.

 ## User Stories

 ```